English modal auxiliary verbs: Weak forms

 When shall and should are first-person replacements for will and would, they too may take the weak forms ll and d.

 A combination like should have is normally reduced to //ʃʊd(h)əv// or just //ʃʊdə// shoulda.
 Also, ought to can become //ɔːtə// oughta.
 See weak and strong forms in English.

+Most of the modals have negative inflected forms: can't, won't, etc. Although they began as weak forms (contractions), they since evolved into inflections.

 Effect of negation

 Either or both of two kinds of negation can apply to a construction using a modal auxiliary verb.
-What is called internal negation is limited to the subordinate clause.
+Internal negation semantically applies to the complement of the modal.
 The difference between He might have overheard you and He might not have overheard you (with internal negation) is that between "It is possible that he overheard you" and "It is possible that he did not overhear you".
+With internal negation, not may occur closer to the main verb.
+He might have not overheard you has the same meaning as He might not have overheard you.
+He could have not overheard you means "It is possible that he did not overhear you".

-By contrast, what is called external negation applies to the matrix clause.
+In contrast, external negation applies to the modal itself.
 The difference between He could have overheard you and He couldn't have overheard you (with external negation) is that between "It is possible that he overheard you" and "It is not possible that he overheard you".

-Not can be moved into the subordinate clause.
-He might have not overheard you has the same meaning as He might not have overheard you; but He could have not overheard you means "It is possible that he did not overhear you".
+Comparing You mustn't apologize and You needn't apologize, the former involves internal negation, converting the necessity from apology-making to standing your ground; the latter external negation, negating any necessity.

 The two kinds of negation can be combined.
 He can't have not overheard you means "It is not possible that he did not overhear you".

-Likewise, the difference between You mustn't apologize and You needn't apologize is that the former shows internal negation, inverting the necessity; the latter external negation, negating the necessity.